 Pivot from math genius to Fortune 500 credit analyst

-After leading a student organization, taking specialized financial management courses, and landing two finance internships, Liz earned a spot on GE Capital’s Commercial Leadership Program as a credit analyst.
+Liz Perez's experiences at Tippie—leading a student org, diving deep in financial management courses, and two internships—were key to her earning a spot in GE Capital’s Commercial Leadership Program as a credit analyst.

 Find out how Tippie helped Liz break out of her comfort zone and lead her down the career path she wanted.